JessMD/hoozits/LCDdisplaynewreadme.md

 checktime = (float(ctime)*60)
 print('t interval', checktime)
 `
-##user has the option to input their own temperature and humidity or go with our recommendation
+## User has the option to input their own temperature and humidity or go with our recommendation
 `
 temp_ans = input('We recommend 22 degrees as the ideal temperature, would you like to change this? (yes/no)') if temp_ans == 'yes':